arneodoslab/haloscope/Analysis/exclusion-script-code/readme.txt

 B1: 90% CL upper limit using likelihood ratios
 B2: Discovery power using likelihood ratios

-the data is saved in the plot-data file.
+the data is saved in the plot-data folder.